aldica/aldica/docs/Test-Memory-BM.md

 - default ACS `contentDataCache` accounts for less heap memory than the equivalent aldica off-heap caches use because cached content data is technically shared between `contentDataCache` and `nodePropertiesCache` - since some of the aldica optimisations include content data ID substitution in `nodePropertiesCache` and we look at the overall memory use, this bit of fuzzy/shared memory ownership is perfectly fine for the benchmark
 - default ACS `nodeAspectsCache` and `nodePropertiesCache` sizes do not include full cost for `QName` instances of aspect and property names, which are shared with the `immutableEntitySharedCache` (contained in the total heap used), while aldica caches would include the full cost if it wasn't for the serialisation optimisations
 - aldica 1.1.0 added significant memory optimisation improvements compared to version 1.0.1, doubling the relative reduction of used memory
-- despite aldica needing to de-serialise cache values on read access, the 2nd load average throughput (read-only cache use) of the slowest aldica optimisation variants is still only 10-12% lower than normal ACS, and with maximum optimisations enabled is slightly higher or up to 30% higher when pure memory (swap-less) caches are used
+- despite aldica needing to de-serialise cache values on read access, the 2nd load average throughput (read-only cache use) of the slowest aldica optimisation variants is still only 8-9 % lower than normal ACS, and with maximum optimisations enabled is slightly (2-3%) higher when pure memory (swap-less) caches are used
-    - the difference in performance between the aldica optimisations modes very likely relate to the amount of memory used to represent cache values, since less memory needs to be stored and/or swapped in/out of memory - even though the optimisations add logical complexity, the overall cost of execution is still reduced enough to be a net positive
+    - the difference in performance between the aldica optimisations modes very likely related to the amount of memory used to represent cache values, since less memory needs to be stored and/or swapped in/out of memory - even though the optimisations add logical complexity, the overall cost of execution is still reduced enough to be a net positive
-    - enabling the maximum of optimisations in the aldica default configuration offers the best combination of memory reduction and performance
+    - enabling the maximum of optimisations in the aldica default configuration with swap disabled offers the best combination of memory reduction and performance
-    - using a file-backed swap-enabled default data region in aldica makes a compromise between performance and allowing caches larger than the total available memory
+    - using a file-backed swap-enabled data region in aldica makes a compromise between performance and allowing caches larger than the total available memory
     - the high peak average throughput of normal ACS shows that its heap-focussed caching could be much faster with even more heap allocated to ACS to reduce GC pressure, but this would further increase the effective memory necessary for the same amount of cached entries when the memory comparison is already at a huge disadvantage for normal ACS
 - operations with cache writes (initial load) are generally slower in aldica due to the serialisation overhead, but show a similar correlation with improved performance with more extensive optimisations due the smaller memory footprint of serialised cache values
-    - with the aldica default configuration, the initial load is only 7% slower in throughput than normal ACS, which sort-of balances out with a 6% higher throughput in the 2nd load for read-only cache access, which - through repeated cache reads - more than makes up for the initial overhead
-    - writes in swap-enabled aldica are not any slower than in a memory-only configuration - this is due to writes to disk/swap being handled asynchronously by the OS (via memory-mapped files), adding no immediate overhead during the load benchmark
 - the more aggressive serialisation optimisations are extremely effective for deeply-nested / complex structures
     - each inlined object saves around 20 bytes for the Ignite object header - `nodesPropertiesCache` with its map of properties with an arbitrary amount of key/value-pairs and diverse types of values benefits immensely from this already with the medium set of optimisations
     - in various cases, the `null`-ness of multiple inlined fields in a cached value or other serialisation metadata (e.g. unsigned nature of reference IDs/numeric values) is aggregated into bit maps, saving 1-2 bytes per nullable field and/or ID reference/numeric field
     - with minimal optimisations alone, `QName` instances (aspect or property names) are typically less than half the size as they would be with Ignite's default serialisation as well-known namespace URIs (static ACS namespaces) are substituted with a single byte), or `StoreRef` instances used as part of `NodeRef`s are typically written in a single byte instead of the separate `protocol` and `identifier`
-    - with maximum optimisations `QName` instances may often be written in only 1-2 bytes (inlined) + 1-2 flag bits for any `QName` whose corresponding `id` in the `alf_qname` table is between -8192 and 8191, and at most 4 bytes + 1-2 flag bits unless the `id` is lower than `-536870912` / higher than `536870911` (both unrealistic)
+    - with maximum optimisations `QName` instances may often be written in only 1-2 bytes (inlined) + 1-2 flag bits for any `QName` whose corresponding `id` in the `alf_qname` table is between -8192 and 8191, and at most 4 bytes + 1-2 flag bits unless the `id` is lower than `-536870912` / higher than `536870911` (both unrealistic in typical ACS installations)

 ### Collected Metrics (Previous Releases)